Bendy (franchise): Bendy: The Silent City

 On May 10, 2023, prototype footage of a first-person shooter game titled Bendy: The Silent City was accidentally uploaded publicly onto the Joey Drew Studios YouTube channel, before it was quickly privatized and deleted.
 Crawford said on Twitter that the game was not in active development, as the team were developing other Bendy projects at the time, but that the game was not cancelled.

 On January 1 2024, Crawford addressed the game, saying that further development was made on the game since the leak, but was still considered a low priority game and a long way off from being released.

 A teaser for the game was included in Bendy: Secrets of the Machine, released on April 14, 2024.
 The teaser includes a photo of a gun, with "Alice II" written on it.

 Bendy's Rubberhose Revenge

 Leaked on sometime in May 2024 with its trademark, nothing is known about this project apart from its name and that it will probably star Bendy since the developers have not acknowledged the game in any fashion.

 Bendy and the Ink Factory

-On April 14, 2024, a third mainline Bendy game was teased in Bendy: Secrets of the Machine, with the working title B3NDY.
+On April 14, 2024, the third and final mainline Bendy game was teased in Bendy: Secrets of the Machine, with the working title B3NDY.
 The game was formally announced on April 18, 2024.
+Its title was revealed in August 2025.